4.5. Data Sources¶

 Browser Selection option, one file or folder can be chosen

-as the data source, similar to the selection for local or network.
+as the data source, similar to selecting directories from a local or a network

-Browser Selection is available only when there is one
+Browser Selection is only available when using a single Git repository

 If a git data source has been added, a monitoring service periodically checks if a new commit is made on the remote.
 The default for the check interval is set to 10 seconds.
 In case of multiple repositories, the supervision timer is stepwise increased for performance reasons based on the number of repositories.
 I.e. If you have configured more than 100 repositories, the check happens only every 60 seconds.